 Lifespan.io Ethics Code of Longevity Journalism

 As medical science progresses, uncovering the causes of aging and opening the doors to healthy life extension technologies, journalists covering this field of science are facing a bigger challenge than ever before.
-Not only do they have to navigate the complex dimensions of aging research, adjusting their views to new concepts and possibilities every day, they also have to fulfil their mission in the presence of cognitive biases related to aging, an information storm, and increasingly pervading snake oil salesmen, fraud, and fake news.
+Not only do they have to navigate the complex dimensions of aging research, adjusting their views to new concepts and possibilities every day, they also have to fulfill their mission in the presence of cognitive biases related to aging, an information storm, and increasingly pervading snake oil salesmen, fraud, and fake news.

 Rejuvenation biotechnology has the potential to become a game changer for billions of people suffering from age-related diseases and their relatives.
 It is a lack of information that stands between those affected by age-related diseases and the solutions that are being created by researchers.
 Hence it is our common duty to provide accurate information, maintain a productive public dialogue and ensure fact-based decision making concerning methods of healthy life extension.